 View content in the pop-up

-By default, a pop-up is available in the Catalog pane that shows an item's name, type, modified date (if present), and location.
-For portal items, the location is displayed as a link that opens the item page.
-For local and network items, the location may be displayed as a link to a system file or folder (when appropriate) or as a path.
-Portal items also display the user identifier of the item owner as a link to the owner's profile.
+By default, a pop-up is available in the Catalog pane that shows an item's name, type, modified date (if present), and path.
+Portal items also display a link to the item owner's profile.
+For local and network items, the path links to a system file or folder, when supported.
+For portal items, the path links to the item page in the portal.

 - Hover over an item in the Catalog pane.